 - Annual review of IT support contracts in place. - Robust back-up procedures (in the cloud). - IT system is backed-up automatically and remotely by external contractor on a daily basis. - Business systems can be remotely accessed by IT providers and have response times built into contracts.
 All staff have the ability to work remotely as required. - Separate IT systems for business management, housing management and finance.
-Thus, less likely to lose all of the working systems at the same time. - IT contractor monitors hardware and recommends upgrades when required. - Updated all IT equipment in 2017 to later and better supported versions of software.
-All firewalls and cyber protection are updated regularly and automatically applied.

-- The CEO is responsible for the internal IT needs of the business and will work with a relevantly skilled Board member to assess and implement these. - Sandbourne has good, outsourced IT support for both hardware and software matters. - Loss of IT systems would have big impact on Sandbourne's capacity to work from home. - Full review of IT needs scheduled for 2023.
+Thus, less likely to lose all of the working systems at the same time. - IT contractor monitors hardware and recommends upgrades when required.
+A full review of hardware needs will be undertaken in 2024. - A review of all software versions will be undertaken in 2024 to ensure that all versions used are well supported.
+All firewalls and cyber protection are updated regularly and automatically applied. - The CEO is responsible for the internal IT needs of the business and will work with a relevantly skilled Board member to assess and implement these. - Sandbourne has good outsourced IT support for both hardware and software matters. - Loss of IT systems would have big impact on Sandbourne's capacity to work from home. - A review of IT needs is being undertaken in 2024.
+Initially this will move all systems away from the need for a physical server to enable all staff to work from any location.
+Existing software will be transferred to the cloud in the short term.
+A review of upgraded or alternative versions from existing software providers will be considered later in the year or in 2025.
+An amount of £10k has been provided for this in the 2024/25 budget.